-- The term Wall Street is used to describe a physical location.
-There is an actual place in lower Manhattan, home to the New York Stock Exchange and many important financial institutions, a not-insignificant number of which have been around for centuries, that is physically called Wall Street.
-It is an actual location where you can go and stand surrounded by offices that collectively control trillions of dollars in wealth.
+1. The term Wall Street is used to describe a physical location.
+The street is in lower Manhattan, home to the New York Stock Exchange and many important financial institutions, many of which have been around for centuries.
+You can go to Wall Street and stand surrounded by offices that collectively control trillions of dollars in wealth.

 Understanding the Role of Wall Street in Civilization

 Wall Street, both the physical place and the metonymy, exists for three primary purposes: